Spoonail-Iroiro/maginai/MOD_DEVELOP_en.md

     - The event fires after selecting save data and just before the character becomes controllable by player, so you can make modifications that need to access the loaded save data there.

 ### Postprocess
-Since only synchronous code can be written in `init.js`, to complete asynchronous processing before loading the next Mod (and before loading the game), use the Postprocess feature provided by maginai.
+Since only synchronous code can be written in `init.js`, to complete asynchronous processing before loading the next mod (and before loading the game), use the Postprocess feature provided by maginai.
-By calling `maginai.setModPostprocess` with a `Promise` object as an argument, the next Mod will not be loaded until that `Promise` is completed.
+By calling `maginai.setModPostprocess` with a `Promise` object as an argument, the next mod will not be loaded until that `Promise` is completed.

 ```js
 // init.js